Three documents. Three owners. Zero integration.

 The numbers come last.
 The philosophy comes first.

-The disconnection between your three documents isn’t a process problem.
-It’s a strategy problem.
+The disconnection between your three documents is not a process problem.
+It is a strategy problem.